BrandyW-code/Analysis_1_cross_platform_volume_and_surge_detection.ipynb/README.md

 <img width="1189" height="590" alt="image" src="https://github.com/user-attachments/assets/dbe0593e-719a-4b1c-8fff-fdc095d109bf" />

 # Figures and Tables Used in Analysis 1
 This analysis is supported by two main figures and several summary tables.
 Figure 1 visualizes daily election-related item volume across comparable platforms (Facebook, Instagram, Reddit), while Figure 2 visualizes the top surge days by platform using z-scores.
-Together, these figures support both the baseline-volume interpretation (RQ1) and the shared-window/lead-lag-surge interpretation (RQ2).
+These figures support both the baseline-volume interpretation (RQ1) and the shared-window/lead-lag-surge interpretation (RQ2).

 # Conclusion
 This section establishes the core cross-platform volume and surge patterns in the MEIU22 dataset.
 The results show that platform activity is uneven in magnitude, that election-week surges cluster in a shared window, and that the strongest platform peaks are not perfectly synchronized (with Reddit peaking one day after Facebook and Instagram in the top z-score results).